|

 condition.

-Its the same for creation
+It’s the same for creation

 itself.
 When we really, really understand that God created this world, we